Nigatsu-dō: History

 Re-construction of Nigatsu-do is completed in 1669.
 In 1944, it was chosen by Japan as one of the most important cultural aspects of the country.

 Architecture

+The front part of the fall projects out over a sloping area and is supported by columns assembled under the floor using the kakezukuri technique.

 Although the hall was saved from civil wars in 1180 and 1567 in which the Great Buddha Hall was lost, it was burnt down during the Shuni-e service of 1667.
 The hall was rebuilt two years later.

 The current main hall of Nigatsu-dō is a designated National Treasure.
 The hall holds two Kannons, a large one and a small one, although both of them are classified as Hibutsu (秘仏) – "secret Buddhas" – and therefore are not publicly shown.